 Specific treatment will depend on the cause, and it is vital to diagnose and treat life-threatening conditions promptly, e.g. tension pneumothorax, acute pulmonary oedema, acute asthma and acute pulmonary embolus.

 All deteriorating patients should receive oxygen before progressing to any further assessment.
 The aim is to deliver supplemental oxygen to achieve a SpO2 of 94-98% in those patients not at risk for hypercapnic respiratory failure, and the PaO2 as close to 100mmHg as possible, but at least 60mmHg (SaO2 90%) is essential.
-In most patients, this can be achieved by sitting them upright, and applying 12-15 litres/min of oxygen via a non-rebreather mask (figure 11).
+In most patients, this can be achieved by sitting them upright, and applying 12-15 litres/min of oxygen via a non-rebreather mask (figure 14).

-If the patient does not improve they will require an ICU review.
+If the patient does not improve they will require an ICU review (or in paediatric patients NICU/ICU/ Paediatrician review).